NicolasHug/nicolashug.github.io/_posts/2017-06-14-matrix_facto_1.md

 other typical guys would represent concepts such as *smiley*, *sad looking*, *big nose*, stuff like that.
-And with these concepts, we could define a face as more or less *elder*, more or less *glassy*, more or less *smiling*, etc...
-In practice, the concepts that PCA reveals are really not that clear: there is no clear semantic that we could associate with any of the creepy/typical guys that we obtained here.
+And with these concepts, we could define a face as more or less *elder*, more or less *glassy*, more or less *smiling*, etc. In practice, the concepts that PCA reveals are really not that clear: there is no clear semantic that we could associate with any of the creepy/typical guys that we obtained here.
 But the important fact remains:
 **each of the typical guys captures a specific aspect of the data**.
 We call